Category setup for EasyBlogs is a must in my opinion. Categories can add a third dimension to your blog.

 Here's how it works.
-When you add an entry to your Home page, Easy blogs automatically creates a unique link to the entry in it's database.
+When you add an entry to your blog page, Easy blogs automatically creates a unique link to the entry in it's database.
 These links are then used to locate the entries from other pages.
-For instance the Article index, category index and archive index are all updated at the same time.

-If someone selects an article link from your categories page they are taken right to it.
+If someone selects an article link from your category page they are taken right to it.
 No need for you to code your own links.
-Since your home page is archived regularly and you don't want to lose your entries you can add it to a category for permanent storage.
+Since your blog page is archived regularly and you don't want to lose your entries you can add it to a category for permanent storage.
 Just follow this tutorial to see how it's done.

 Easy Blogs gives you the capability of using categories to organize your blog entries and articles, if you so choose.
-If you are thinking about bypassing the feature....don't!
-Read the article, Why Using Categories Is A VERY Good Idea For Your Website Ranking! (in SBI Rss Tutorial) to see why.
+If you are thinking about bypassing the feature....no need to read this article, Why Using Categories Is A VERY Good Idea For Your Website Ranking! (in SBI Rss Tutorial) to see why.

 So, you will need to hand code your template using this tutorial, "How To Set Up Categories Links In Your Template Navigation Menu." before you set up categories in your blog.